immutables/immutables.github.io/immutable.md

         .withValues(ImmutableList.of("Only new value")) // replacing any copied collection
 ```

-Withers are generated by default and to use them you need get reference to immutable implementation class instance, rather than up-casted abstract value type reference.
+Copy methods are generated by default and to use them you need get reference to immutable implementation class instance, rather than up-casted abstract value type reference.
-Use `@Value.Immutable(withers = false)` annotation parameter to _disable_ generation of wither methods.
+Use `@Value.Immutable(copy = false)` annotation parameter to _disable_ generation of copy methods.

 ### Singleton instances